oriolrius/plc_sniffer/README.md

 - Built with [Scapy](https://scapy.net/) for packet manipulation
 - Version management by [bumpr](https://github.com/oriolrius/bumpr)
-- Containerization with Docker and Alpine Linux
+- Containerization with Docker and Debian Linux